anup-moitra/md102-intune-virtual-company-lab/05-application-deployment/win32-app-deployment-7zip.md

 - Return codes
 - App installation monitoring

-In real environments, this method is used for apps such as:
+In real environments, this method is commonly used for apps such as:

 - 7-Zip
 - Adobe Reader